openscilab/GSoC2024/.github/CONTRIBUTING.md

     </a>
 </div>

 Provide regular updates on your progress.
 Reach out for assistance if facing challenges.
 Be open to receiving feedback on your work.
-Collaborate with other contributors and engage in discussions.
+Collaborate with other contributors and engage ins discussions.

 ## Final Submission